MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 The installed gateway runs as the default machine-local service account, _NT Service\PBIEgwService_.
 Update the service account to a domain account if setting up Windows or Azure single sign-on (SSO).
 Additional information is provided in [Step 1](#step-1-configure-kerberos-constrained-delegation).

  On-premises data gateway clusters can be created to avoid single points of failure when accessing on-premises data resources.
-For SAP Integration, ensure that random load balancing is turned off.
+For SAP Integration, calls should be forced to the primary gateway in a cluster.
+Calls are only directed to the second gateway when the primary gateway call fails.
+To support this scenario, ensure that random load balancing is turned off.

 1. Go to the [**Settings**](/power-platform/admin/onpremises-data-gateway-management#settings) panel in the [Power Platform admin center](https://admin.powerplatform.microsoft.com/home).
 1. Make sure the checkbox next to "Distribute requests across all active gateways in this cluster" **remains unchecked** on the on-premises data Settings panel.